We aim to ensure that, through Science, children will extend their knowledge and understanding of the natural and physical world in which they live.

 Scientific skills are taught through a variety of experiments and investigations, which build on every day experiences and existing knowledge.
 Children will learn about famous scientists and their important discoveries.
 Also people who work in science or who rely on scientific principles in their work will be introduced.
 Children are expected to select their own materials and apparatus, predict the outcome of their experiments, test their ideas fairly, measure accurately, record their results and convey what they have discovered.
 They are encouraged to use Computing in order to support their work.
 It is expected that all these skills will develop the ability to communicate original ideas and to work in partnership with others, as well as increasing the children’s awareness of the health and safety issues involved.
 At the same time it is hoped that, through their work in science, the children will develop a fascination and respect for our natural world and for the creatures and plants that inhabit it.

-Briary School recognises the growing importance of technology and aims to develop all pupils’ competence and confidence in the use of computers.
+At Briary School, we recognise the growing importance of technology and aims to develop all pupils’ competence and confidence in the use of computers.

-In addition, the importance of Online Safety is reinforced during PSHE sessions.
+The importance of Online Safety is reinforced during both computing and PSHE sessions.
 The ‘ThinkuKnow’ website, run by CEOP for the safety of children on line, is used to enhance this learning.
 Aimed a primary-aged children, there are a number of videos that show children how to use computers safely.
 The “Hector’s World Safety Button” installed on our computers for children to click on, this covers the screen whilst they ask an adult for help if they experience something on the internet that makes them feel scared or worried.